War on Terror

 September 11 Attacks

-Nineteen members of the terrorist group Al Qaeda hijacked four commercial airplanes, crashing two into the World Trade Center in New York City and one into the Pentagon in Arlington, Virginia, with the fourth crashing in Pennsylvania en route to Washington, DC.
+On the morning of 11 September 2001, nineteen members of the terrorist group Al Qaeda hijacked four commercial airplanes, crashing two into the World Trade Center in New York City and one into the Pentagon in Arlington, Virginia; the fourth crashed in Pennsylvania en route to Washington, DC.
+The vast majority of the damage was done to the twin towers of the World Trade Center, which both completely collapsed within an hour and 42 minutes of being struck.
+The attacks killed almost 3,000 people, injured some 6,000 more, and caused at least $10 billion in property damage.

 Operation Enduring Freedom